TUDelft-PRIME-Books/Linear-Algebra/Chapter8/QuadraticForms.md

 (Subsec:SignOfQuadForm)=

-## Diagonalization of quadratic forms
+## Diagonalisation of quadratic forms

 Let us first consider an example, to get some feeling for what is going on.